CasparKielwein/Aaargh/Classes.md

 #### Bless
 ##### Rank 1: Bless
 Minor Action
 Yourself or one Ally within 25'
 1 Power-Point
 The target has advantage on a Roll of their choice until the end of your next turn.

+##### Rank 2: Protective Prayer
+Minor Action
+Yourself or one Ally within 25'
+1 Power-Point
+Chose a secondary defense, all attacks against that defense are rolled with disadvantage until the end of your next turn

 #### Divine Challange
 You challange a foe to face you or suffer holy wrath